 APRS has numerous advanced features that can be utilized to enhance its functionality.

-• Automatic position reporting and tracking allow for stations to transmit their location automatically at regular intervals, useful for tracking moving vehicles, such as ambulances or delivery trucks.
+- Automatic position reporting and tracking.
+Follow stations that transmit their location automatically at regular intervals.
+Very useful for tracking moving vehicles, such as ambulances or delivery trucks.
+Frequently used for ham radio public service events like parades and marathons.

 Best Practices for APRS